-A super, well-organized start at the lovely Queen Elizabeth Park, with the usual corals based on expected finishing times.
+A super, well-organized start at the beautiful Queen Elizabeth Park, with the natural corals based on expected finishing times.
 A little incline and then onto Cambie for a lovely long downhill to cross the Cambie bridge into the city.
-Snow capped mountains were the sight ahead – such an amazing view and of course nice to be running relatively easily downhill.
+I could see snow capped mountains right ahead – such a fantastic view and, of course, it is good to be running relatively downhill.

 Back to the actual running, as always with a downhill start – especially one this long, it is so important not to go out too fast but oh so very easy to do.
-Due to my Ironman training schedule, I had decided to do this as a training race, so not at full out race pace, but more of a tempo/run by feel pace, after a fairly hard week of training.
+Due to my Ironman training schedule, I had decided to do this as a training race, so not at full out race pace, but more of a tempo/run by feel speed, after a somewhat hard week of practice.

 Sometimes, it’s good not to be ruled by the watch so bar checking my first kilometre – to make sure I wasn’t going too fast – I only checked once again at half way and then at the finish line.
-If I was trying to beat a particular time, I would have checked at a kilometre to go – but the overall time wasn’t super important, so I didn’t check.
-Good to know the body clock still works well and as I discovered looking at the stats later, it does indeed.
+If I were trying to beat a particular time, I would have checked at a kilometre to go – but the overall time wasn’t super important, so I didn’t check.
+It is good to know the body clock still works well and as I discovered looking at the stats later, it does indeed.

 It’s always great to see so many spectators and friends out on the course – especially as this race starts at 7 am!
 I loved running through Chinatown and Yaletown; it was fun to hear the many musicians and bands along the route, then along Beach Avenue and into Stanley Park, with more great scenery along the way.

-A late spring saw us running through the cherry blossoms and lots of beautiful flowers were to be seen on route.
+A late spring saw us running through the cherry blossoms, and I could see lots of beautiful flowers on the route.
 A few more hills in the second half to keep you working hard to get to that finish line.

 I loved the course as I like a bit of variation in the terrain.
 Yes, it’s always a challenge to hit those inclines later in the race, but it’s great to test yourself and pay the mental games on these.

 One of the Vancouver marathon tag lines is Stunning Running, and that certainly summed it up for me.
-A lovely course, which shows off the best of the city, and can be an amazing time if you’re on your A-game!
+A beautiful course, which shows off the best of the city, and can be a fantastic time if you’re on your A-game!

 I’m also delighted to still finish third in my age group with a time of 01:36:11!

 As always, thanks to Kintec for their continued support and fantastic product, and to Vancouver Marathon for a spectacular event!
-A shout out to all of the amazing volunteers – there are many for this event and for all of the awesome people cheering along the route.
+A shout out to all of the amazing volunteers – there were many for this event and all of the awesome people cheering along the route.

 Kintec Race Team